Last Updated on

 Alternatives to Consider

 If you’re wanting a buy for the long haul, you might be really interested in the Yamaha APX500III OBB Thin Line Acoustic/Electric Guitar.
 Yes, it’s almost double the price of the Ovation, but it comes with the Yamaha name, reputation, and complete kit.
 You’re also paying for double the quality in this one too.
+The Ovation made our list of 6 acoustic electric guitars for less than $300.

 However, if that’s beyond your budget, come down 100 bucks and you’ll find the Fender CD-60CE Dreadnought Cutaway Acoustic-Electric Guitar.
 We are so impressed by this affordable guitar that we wrote its very own review right here!
 However, for the exact same price right now, you can upgrade the quality and cutaway with the Fender CD-60SCE Dreadnought Acoustic-Electric Guitar bundle.
 The bottom line on these guitars?
 They’re Fenders – a great buy either way!